-Company strike off – sometimes known as dissolving a company – is an informal way of closing down a limited company which is no longer required.
+Limited company strike off – sometimes known as dissolving a limited company – is an informal way of closing down a limited company which is no longer required.
 This could be because the company has ceased trading, the director is approaching retirement, or simply because the directors have no desire to continue running the business.

 Alternatively, strike off is something which can be forced upon a company, typically by a disgruntled creditor or by Companies House for non-submission of annual accounts.
 This is known as compulsory strike off.